Pat Messner

 Patricia Marilyn Messner, (born 1954) is Canada's only Olympic medallist in water skiing.

-Born in Hamilton, Ontario, she won the bronze medal in women's slalom at the 1972 Summer Olympics, though as it was a demonstration sport that year they are not included in the medal table.
+Born in Hamilton, Ontario, she won the bronze medal in women's slalom at the 1972 Summer Olympics, though as it was a demonstration sport that year, which was not included in the medal table.

 After the Olympics, she won 4 world championship medals, including the gold medal in women's slalom in 1979.
 She won 18 Canadian champion titles from 1965 to 1979.

 In 1981, she was made a member of the Order of Canada.
 She is now in education.